vrann/m2graphql/README.md

 The easiest way to try GraphQL API is to install Graph<i>i</i>QL user interface either as [app](https://github.com/skevy/graphiql-app) or [Chrome ChromeiQL extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) to the browser.
 The [Appolo Client DevTools](https://github.com/apollographql/apollo-client-devtools) allows to install developer tools in the Chrome console.

 Production application which uses GraphQL can be written on [any supported language](http://graphql.org/code/).
-In this document all examples will be using javascript and the Apollo client.
+In this document all, examples will be using javascript and the Apollo client.

 ### Writing JS Client